Invitation Glossary (for the World of Wedding Invitations)

 Hand calligraphy can also be used to create a beautiful decorative design as part of your hand painted wedding invitation design.
 Below you can see that I have created a gold inked floral calligraphy design.
 It would be very expensive to create each one of these that is an A4 size for each set on invitations.
 Yet it is easy to create a metal plate and golf foil print these via a professional printer.
 This is a service for high end stationery price points.

-For each individual sheet to be hand calligraphed it is £150.
-To create a metal foil plate and have 100 of these created, via a professional printers it is £1500.
+For each individual sheet to be hand calligraphed it is £199.
+To create a metal foil plate and have 100 of these created, via a professional printers it is roughly from £700 – 900 Great British Pounds.

 If hand calligraphy is something that you love, but do not have the budget for, then you can easily use this option.
 You can have a master copy created with some hand calligraphy artwork, then simply digitally print it as I have done for many clients in the past (as seen below right).
 The cost is considerably cheaper and easier to fit into a lower price point, whilst keeping the elegant look of a calligraphy drawing.

-For each printed piece the cost is £2.50, this is after the artwork charge of £150 ( if you want an original custom made design).
+For each printed piece the cost is £2.50, this is after the artwork charge.
+Artwork charges can be anywhere from 399 GBP to 1299, depending on what you would like to have designed and the complexity of it ( if you want an original custom made design).

 Following on, next on the list for this invitation glossary are flourishes.